dmak78/creative-tech-resources/README.md

-projection onto dome shaped surfaces, 360° video applications, scene creation in Unity3D new and inventive ways to capture an aesthetic that has yet to be seen or used in immersive applications. imo technical limitations create new opportunities for inventiveness and provide an atmosphere where a new aesthetic can be created;
+projection onto dome shaped surfaces, 360° video applications, scene creation in Unity3D new and inventive ways to capture an aesthetic that has yet to be seen or used in immersive applications. imo technical limitations create new opportunities for inventiveness and provide an atmosphere where a new aesthetic can be created; some of this is inspiration, thought starters, technical resources, but mainly this is a living document that can be referred to in order to immerse oneself immersive experience creation.
+Its a document to explore what is emerging, and what is about to be possible.